cuiyongbo/hello-world/my_wiki/biology_glossary.rst

 .. image:: images/cicada.png

-| castrate
-| castrator
-| castration [去势，阉割]
-| Definition: remove the testicles of (a male animal or man).
-| Definition: deprived of power, vitality, or vigor.
-| Usage: The nation is a castrated giant, afraid to really to punish subversives.
-|
-| masturbate
-| masturbation [手淫，自慰]
+| decomposition
-| Definition: stimulate one’s own genitals for sexual pleasure.
+| Definition: Decomposition is the process of decay when a living thing changes chemically after dying.
 |